seap-udea/jSpice/README.md

-**jSpice** is a ``javascript+Pyhton`` library intended to provide an efficient set of tools to calculate high precision astronomical ephemeris for interactive websites.
+**jSpice** is a ``javascript+Pyhton`` library intended to provide an efficient set of tools to calculate high precision astronomical ephemeris over interactive websites.

-Although many interactive astronomical websites include their own code to calculate ephemeris or use third-party libraries, most of them rely on algorithms with limited precision and functionality.
+Although many astronomical websites include their own code to calculate ephemeris or use third-party libraries for the same purpose, most of them rely on algorithms with limited precision and functionality.

+But recreative and educational astronomy is getting closer to the techniques and methods that in the past was mostly reserved to professional astronomers.
+As a result precise and sophisticated calculations are becoming more common.

+Computing lunar ephemeris, occultation times, eclipse conditions or simply solar system's bodies positions to a precission of milliseconds and arcseconds is very hard using classical algorithms.
+For that purpose professional astronomers and aerospace engineers use offline tools such as NASA NAIF's **SPICE toolkit** or USNO's Nova software.

+**jSpice** is an effort to bring the power and precission of those tools, to the realm of interactive JS+AJAX+CSS powered websites.

+With **jSpice** you will be able to:

+- Invoke any SPICE routine from a JS powered website.

 Getting a copy